-The activity of monads is internal, which is what makes them substances.
+The activity of monads is internal, which is what makes them substances (rather than affections).
 Each monads has a series of perceptions.

 Having perceptions is what makes them distinct from atoms, and what grounds the possibility of thought.
 The life of a monad is like unfolding its inner core.